 CRICOS code: 0101546

 This course is delivered over 70 weeks of full time study at 20 hours per week of scheduled class time at the Cambridge Academy of English training facility and in a fully-equipped training kitchen facility.
-This includes eight weeks holidays.
+This includes nine weeks holidays.

 |Weeks||Hours per week|